Send the link below via email or IMCopy

-To work out the power required to maintain the meat-eater’s animals as they mature and wait for the chop, we need to know for how long the animals are alive, consuming energy.
+To work out the power required to maintain the meat-eater’s animals as they grow, we need to know for how long the animals are alive, consuming energy.
 Chicken, pork, or beef?

-So the steady consumption of half a pound a day of chicken requires about 25 pounds of chicken to be alive, preparing to be eaten.
+If you eat 227 g a day of chicken you need about 25 pounds (11.4 kg) of chicken to be alive, preparin g to be eaten.
 And those 25 pounds of chicken consume energy.

-Pigs are around for longer maybe 400 days from birth to bacon so the steady consumption of half a pound a day of pork requires about 200 pounds of pork to be alive, preparing to be eaten.
+If you eat 227 g a day of pork you need about 200 pounds (90.9 kg) of pork to be alive, preparing to be eaten.

 Cows are alive for 1000 days.

-So the steady consumption of half a pound a day of beef requires about 500 pounds of beef to be alive, preparing to be eaten.
+If you eat 227 g a day of beef you need about 500 pounds (227.3 kg) of beef to be alive, preparing to be eaten.